Aug. 25, 2023

 After the initial workup of fatty acid oxidation disorders in urine and plasma/serum, it is frequently necessary to perform confirmatory studies on cultured fibroblasts.
-Long-chain fatty acid oxidation can be diagnosed by quantitative acylcarnitine profiling in human skin fibroblasts by electrospray ionization-tandem mass spectrometry using labeled or unlabeled palmitic acid as substrate (91).
+Long-chain fatty acid oxidation can be diagnosed by quantitative acylcarnitine profiling in human skin fibroblasts by electrospray ionization-tandem mass spectrometry using labeled or unlabeled palmitic acid as substrate (94).
 The acylcarnitine profile of very long-chain acyl-CoA deficiency is characterized by decreased C2 and an accumulation of dodecanoylcarnitine (C12).
 In long-chain L-3-hydroxyacyl-CoA dehydrogenase deficiency, a massive increase of C16-OH metabolites is seen.
-In vitro loading experiments to determine long-chain fatty acid oxidation disorders with palmitic acid have also been adapted for lymphocytes (17).

 With the development of highly specific metabolite tests and molecular diagnostic methods, direct assay of enzyme activity or in vivo function test are rarely necessary.
 The fasting test has lost much of its importance and is now largely irrelevant, if not contraindicated, for the diagnosis of fatty acid oxidation defects.
 Another possibility to identify rare variants of long-chain fatty acid oxidation disorders is via next generation sequencing, as has been performed in a large cohort of patients with myopathy and neuropathy of unknown origin by Diebold and colleagues (25).